The primary instructors for this course are

 The quizzes will test how well you have learned the concepts and methods of the assigned homework problems.
 The quiz questions will be related to, but never identical to, the online homework problems.
 Within this course, two problems are considered to be effectively the same if the difference between the two are the values of input variables, or if they ask to solve for the same variable.
 The problems may be restructured to provide guidance, allow awarding of partial credit, and discourage memorization of a solution formula.

 There will be two questions on each weekly quiz.
-Each question part will be graded on a 2 point scale where 2 points will be awarded for a complete and correct solution, 1 point for a partial solution that shows a correct approach, and 0 points otherwise.
+Each question part will be graded on a 2 point scale where 2 points will be awarded for a complete and correct solution (this requires showing the full work to obtain the answer), 1 point for a partial solution that shows a correct approach, and 0 points otherwise.
 You are expected to do the problems on your own, without any notes or other help (i.e. there are no outside formula sheets allowed for the quizzes!).
 In solving the homework, you can get help in discussion section, office hours, from tutors and from other students.
 In the end, however, you must have learned the methods needed to do the problems on your own.

 You will be allowed to make-up a maximum of three missed quizzes provided that you have a valid documented excuse (e.g. medical note).
 The make-up quiz must be taken within 3 weeks of the missed quiz (not within 3 weeks of the request for approval of the makeup).
 There will be no make-up quizzes given after Friday, December 1st, 2017.
 You have until Friday, December 1st, to request any re-grade or to question any grade discrepancy pertaining to the quizzes.
 The quiz portion of the course will count for 30 points (out of 100) toward the total grade.
 There is no “Drop worst %” correction for quizzes.